 "I...I need time to think..."
 Eddie said quickly and let go of her hand and turned around and started walking the way he came.
 Helen did nothing but stand there, watching him leave.
-Watching till he was gone, out of her she slowly walked back to her father's car and got in the front seat, sitting there, her arms around her middle.
+Watching till he was gone, and out of her sight, she slowly walked back to her father's car and got in the front seat, sitting there, her arms around her middle.
 She remained slient and put her head down during the drive back home.

 "So, you told him?"
 Fred asked quietly.

 "He...said he needed time to think..."
 Helen sighed.
 She bit her lower lip and looked out the car window.
 Watching the houses and the trees and the people go by.
 "I'm still scared..."